 Finding the right broker for you has a lot to do with your investment needs.
 A full-service broker offers a range of additional services, including more comprehensive financial planning with personalized advice from a dedicated broker, something that can be essential in avoiding unnecessary taxes on investments and meeting your long-term financial goals.

 Discount brokers simply execute your trades, but with that comes certain benefits.
+You can learn about the best discount brokers here.
 Discount brokers typically offer commission-free trading and usually won’t charge an annual fee, making their money from stock trading fees charged per trade.
 If a full-service broker is paid on commission, you might need to take their advice with a grain of salt as they could have financial incentives that aren’t completely aligned with your goals.

 If you’re interested in online stock trading, most online-only brokers are discount brokers.

 Which Type of Brokerage Is Right for You?